creationix/howtonode.org/articles/haml-for-javascript.markdown

 Author: Tim Caswell
 Date: Sat Feb 06 2010 20:11:14 GMT-0600 (CST)

 One of my favorite libraries when I was doing [ruby][] development was the HTML templating language [HAML][].
-For those of you who haven't yet been enlightened, it's an alternate syntax for XML that results is a **lot** less code to write the same thing.
+For those of you who haven't yet been enlightened, it's an alternate syntax for XML that results in a **lot** less code to write the same thing.

-When I switched to primarily JavaScript I missed HAML so much I wrote a port of it.
-Two actually.
+When I switched to primarily JavaScript, I missed HAML so much I wrote two ports of it.
 One is called [jquery-haml][].
 It's a dom-building library with some really advanced DOM integration tricks.
 The other is [haml-js][].
-It's a text to text compiler that translates HTML code to HTML, perfect for node based websites.
+It's a text-to-text compiler that translates HTML code to HTML, perfect for node based websites.

-## Using haml-js in a node website ##
+## Using `haml-js` in a node website ##

-Using [haml-js][] is pretty straight forward.
-First, you install haml-js as a library for use in node.
+Using [haml-js][] is pretty straight-forward.
+First, you install `haml-js` as a library for use in node.
 The full docs are [here][], but I'll show how I set up my node libraries.

-### Installing haml-js in node ###
+### Installing `haml-js` in node ###

 There isn't really a standard package manager in node, but it's not hard to install a package once you've done it a time or two.
-I like to use git for all github based libraries so that I can update any library by issuing a pull command.
+I like to use git for all GitHub based libraries so that I can update any library by issuing a pull command.

+    #!sh
     tim@TimBook:~$ mkdir Code
     tim@TimBook:~$ cd Code/
     tim@TimBook:~/Code$ git clone git://github.com/creationix/haml-js.git